thenexthub/Codira/docs/proposals/Accessors.rst

 * imposes no performance cost.

 These goals are, however, not all simultaneously achievable, and different languages reach different balances.
-Swift's particular philosophy is as follows:
+Codira's particular philosophy is as follows:

 * The language should be as dynamically safe as possible.